Meet Legolas. He looks gorgeous and bright eyed but this was not the case when he arrived into my hedgehog rescue.

 If you do spot a limping hedgehog, seek urgent help.
 Fresh injuries are easier to treat before they become infected.

 Leg injuries are also amongst the most expensive things for a hedgehog rescue to treat.
 They require many weeks of drugs and wound treatment.
 Amputations also have to be paid for, along with antibiotics to prevent infection.
-You can support my work here or by purchasing my handmade silver jewellery.
+You can find out more about my work here and can also support my work here.

 Please join me in wishing Legolas a safe return to the wild.